jonnlai/woolly/TESTING.md

 ## Code Validation

-The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) were used to validate the HTML, CSS and JS code to ensure that the project meets the current Web Standards and is free from any unintended syntax errors and mistakes that could cause issues with accessibility and usability.
+The [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/) were used to validate the HTML, CSS and JS code to ensure that the project meets the current Web Standards and is free from any unintended syntax errors and mistakes that could cause issues with accessibility and usability. [autopep8](https://pypi.org/project/autopep8/), [Flake8](https://flake8.pycqa.org/en/latest/) and [CI Python Linter](https://pep8ci.herokuapp.com/#) were used to validate the Python code.

 ### HTML